brimdata/zed/docs/zed/README.md

 > Note that data is easily compacted by reading from a fragmented pool and writing
 > it back to a target pool so that it is globally sorted and compacted into
 > contiguous large objects.
 We will soon introduce a compaction feature that
-> does this automatically inside of pool and can either be run manually or
+> does this automatically inside of a pool and can either be run manually or
 > configured to run automatically by the server.

 For example, this command
 ```
 zed load sample1.json sample2.zng sample3.zson
 ```
-loads files of varying type in a single commit to the working branch.
+loads files of varying formats in a single commit to the working branch.

 Parquet and ZST formats are not auto-detected so you must currently specify `-i` with these formats, e.g.,